Pleanog/lmu-course-aii/Lectures/Session 08 - Encoder, Prompting, Reinforcement learning and Applications.md

 ![[Pasted image 20250727150701.png]]

-"Q" refers to the function that the algorithm computes: the expected reward—that is, the _quality_—of an action taken in a given state.
+"Q" refers to the function that the algorithm computes: the expected reward (that is, the *quality* of an action taken) in a given state.
 The goal is to approximate the Q-function

 ### Deep Q Networks (DQN)